didil/kubexcloud/README.md

 ### Architecture
 - KXC API server: receives REST requests and interacts with the Kubernetes API server to create Custom Resources
-- KXC Operator/Controllers: monitors Custom Resources created by the KXC API server and reconciliates the internal Kubernetes resources (deployments/services/etc)
+- KXC Operator/Controllers: Kubernetes Operators monitor Custom Resources created by the KXC API server and reconciliate the internal Kubernetes resources (deployments/services/etc)
 - KXC CLI: command line tool to interact with the KXC API server